 Tour Instructions: One click to hide/show info, double click to enter/exit full screen mode & you can pinch to zoom.

-A lovely little secluded beach to chillout, very popular with the locals and dog friendly.
+A virtual tour of Oyster Cove, A lovely little secluded beach to chillout, very popular with the locals and dog friendly.
 Situated just 500 metres from Goodrington Sands Beach and just a stones throw to Saltern Cove around the corner.

 Sit back and watch as the steam train passes under the bridge on the approach to the cove.

 Oyster Cove is one of the coves which make up the local area known as ‘Three Beaches”.
 It lies within a Site of Special Scientific Interest (SSSI).

 - Torbay Council is not responsible for this beach.
 It is run by the Torbay Coast & Countryside Trust.

 There are no facilities, so bring a picnic or bbq.
 Just remember to clean up after yourself.

 The beach is located along theand down a steep set of metal steps.